Bucks SENDIAS Service

 - how you can access this support.

-Buckinghamshire SENDIAS Service is a statutory service provided by Buckinghamshire County Council in response to the Children and Families Act 2014:
+Buckinghamshire SENDIAS Service is a statutory service provided by Buckinghamshire Council.
+It was created by the former Buckinghamshire County Council in response to the Children and Families Act 2014.

 Section 19 of the Children and Families Act 2014 makes clear that local authorities, in carrying out their functions under the Act in relation to disabled children and young people and those with special educational needs (SEN), must have regard to: